michellemark/etl-pipeline/README.md

 There are other services that would be better for gathering zipcode information, and given a better budget something like Google's Geocoder API, for example, could fill in all those data gaps.
-For now the user interface I will be building will not be able to filter by zipcodes due of this issue.
+For now the user interface I will be building will not be able to filter by zipcodes due to this issue.

 ## Development
 This repository has been developed using Python 3.12.